arongas/spring-boot-lectures/Lecture 6 - Spring Data JMS/lecture6.md

 > For durable subscribers, sessions cannot be cached (`CachingConnectionFactory ` shouldn't be used)

 ---

+## Using (at developed service) Durable Topic subscription (cont.)

-There is the need to configure the JMS listener connection factory and set the subscription as durable and also set the client id
+There is the need to configure the JMS listener connection factory and set the subscription as durable and also set the client id.

 ```java
     factory.setSubscriptionDurable(true);
     factory.setClientId("consumer-subscriber");
 ```

+This factory then needs to be used when creating a JMS listener.

 ---

+## Using (at developed service) Durable Topic subscription (cont.)

 ```java
 package gr.rongasa.jms.consumer;